Home / Kitchen & Dining / Flicker and Buzz in LED Kitchen Lights (Causes and Fixes)

 If they’re making noise, something’s wrong.

-Why LEDs Flicker (The REAL Causes)
+Why Flickering LED Kitchen Lights Happen (The REAL Causes)

 LEDs run on low-voltage DC